chatbottle/chatbottle-api/README.md

 ChatBottle ranks bots based on retention and other metrics.
 Having not many but addicted users is a good sign for ChatBottle algorithms.
 As a result, your bot is ranked higher and more people discover it.

-It’s important to integrate with ChatBottle as early as possible.
-Even before the official launch of a bot.
-ChatBottle algorithms need some data to properly measure and rank your bot.
-We recommend starting using the API at least a week before actual public launch.

 ### Who can help me?
 If you have questions, you can always [email](mailto:agamanuk@gmail.com) or skype us(gamanuk_alexander)!
 If you found a bug feel free to [create an issue](https://github.com/chatbottle/chatbottle-api/issues).